phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option is used if you wish to edit the title and description of an existing result file.

 #### extract-from-result-file  [Test Result]
 This option will extract a single set of test results from a saved results file that contains multiple test results that have been merged.
-The user is the prompted to specify a new result file name and select which result identifier to extract.
+The user is then prompted to specify a new result file name and select which result identifier to extract.

 #### keep-results-in-result-file  [Test Result]
 This option is the inverse of the remove-results-from-result-file sub-command.
 If you wish to remove all results but those listed from a given result file, this option can be used.
 The user must specify a saved results file and then they will be prompted to provide a string to search for in keeping those results in that given result file but removing all other data.